-Do you have a receiver with a single subwoofer output and would like to wire it to a subwoofer with both left and right inputs?
+Do you have a receiver with a single subwoofer output and want to wire it to a subwoofer with both left and right inputs?
 Confused about how to make the connection?
-Do not worry, we have prepared this article to guide you through the step-by-step process.
+Don’t worry; we have prepared this article to guide you through the step-by-step process.

 Can I Connect A Receiver With A Single Subwoofer Output To A Subwoofer With Left And Right Inputs?

-The receiver has a single RCA jack labeled “Subwoofer”.
+- The receiver features a singular RCA jack labeled “Subwoofer”.

-The subwoofer has two RCA input jacks, labeled Left and Right.
+- The subwoofer presents two RCA input jacks, tagged as Left and Right.

 Wiring a subwoofer with left and right inputs to a receiver with a single subwoofer output is a simple process.